| Title: | Stepwise Elimination and Term Reordering for Mixed-Effects Regression |

 A logical indicating whether effects should be checked for marginality.
 If |

-Parse a formula into a buildmer terms list
+Parses a formula into a buildmer term list

 formula |